Skip to content

 Limitations & Future Work

-• ROFA relies on the Z-score threshold \(\tau_{lang}\), which requires per-dataset tuning and may be insufficiently robust in extremely sparse-view settings.
+• ROFA depends on the Z-score threshold \(\tau_{lang}\), which may require tuning for different datasets and might not be robust in extremely sparse-view scenes.

-• Language field distillation (training-based): LangSplat, LERF, LangSplatV2 — incorporate vision-language supervision into the rendering loop, but per-scene training is inefficient.
+• Language Field Distillation (Training-based): LangSplat, LERF, LangSplatV2 — Incorporate vision-language supervision into the rendering loop, but per-scene training is inefficient.

 Rating